volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

 ### Service Policy

 service policy configuration at route level which overrides configuration at virtual-host level.

+`context_extensions` - (Optional) sending additional information to the external authorization server..
+See [Context Extensions ](#context-extensions) below for details.

 `disable` - (Optional) disable service policy at route level, if it is configured at virtual-host level (`Bool`).